robertkodra/paymaster_demo/client/README.md

 ## ✨ Features

 - 🔐 Privy login (embedded wallet)
-- ✍️ Starknet Tier‑2 raw signing demo (sign a message hash)
+- 🧱 Create Privy Starknet wallet and fetch public key
+- 🚀 Deploy Ready account via backend using raw_sign
 - 🎨 Minimal UI with Tailwind

 ## 🎯 Usage

 1. Open `http://localhost:3001`
 2. Login with Privy
-3. Click “1) Get Starknet Public Key” — we compute the Ready account address from your Privy Starknet public key and the Ready class hash
+3. Click “Create Wallet” — a Privy Starknet wallet is created (if you don’t already have one)
-4. Fund the computed address with STRK on Sepolia, tick the checkbox
+4. The app shows the Starknet public key/address; fund the address with STRK on Sepolia
-5. Click “2) Deploy Account” — uses Privy Tier‑2 raw signing to deploy the account
+5. Click “Deploy Wallet” — the backend deploys the Ready account using Privy Tier‑2 raw signing
-6. Optionally, use “Sign Sample Starknet Hash” to test raw signing

 Notes:
 - Ensure your Privy app has Tier‑2 Starknet enabled.